oofnikj/jenkins-easy/README.md

 $ kubectl port-forward -n jenkins svc/jenkins 8080
 ```

 Run the seed job, which will check out your repository and load all of your job definitions.
 By default these are expected to be in `jobs/**/job.dsl`.
+It may be necessary to approve the seed script if running for the first time under "Manage Jenkins > In-Process Script Approval".

 ## Maintenance